manveru/innate/README.md

 ### Gestalt

-Gestalt has been the first "templating_engine" for Ramaze and is still used in some fractions of the code and various applications.
+Gestalt has been the first "templating engine" for Ramaze and is still used in some fractions of the code and various applications.
 There are a lot of other html/xml builders out there these days so I think this is no good choice for inclusion into Innate.
 I will keep it inside Ramaze.

 ### Ramaze::Store::Default

-I will remove this class from both Innate and Ramaze.
+This has been removed from Innate and Ramaze.
 It started out as a simple wrapper for YAML::Store to make the tutorial easier, but I think it gives a wrong impression of being anything else.

 It's very slow, might raise exceptions under heavy load and a plain YAML::Store or PStore or any other persistence mechanism is generally a better choice, so